Study Shows Non-Truck Owners Prefer Tesla Cybertruck, Rivian R1T

 Previous truck owners are more interested in GM or Ford's electric pickups.

-We’re still a few years away from lining up the electric Ford F-150 against the Tesla Cybertruk in a true test of performance, but there’s already interest in both, and others.
+We’re still a few years away from lining up the electric Ford F-150 against the Tesla Cybertruck in a true test of performance, but there’s already interest in both, and others.
 A new study from Autolist dives into the respondents' preferences on which electric truck they would prefer the most – Tesla Cybertruck, electric F-150, GM’s unnamed EV pickup, or the Rivian R1T.
 Consumers preferred GM and Ford, but not by much once you begin digging into the data.

 GM was the top choice, with 29 percent of the vote followed closely by Ford with 27 percent.
 Tesla and Rivian grabbed the other 44 percent – 20 and 24 percent, respectively.
 What’s interesting about the data is those non-truck owners.
 Those people prefer the Tesla Cybertruck and Rivian R1T – 25.8 percent and 24.8 percent – compared to Ford and GM’s electric truck, both of which earned 24.7 percent of the vote.